 How much and for how long?

-University of Pittsburgh academic scholarships may range in value from $2000 per year to full tuition and room and board and are generally available for eight full time undergraduate terms, provided the recipient maintains a 3.0 GPA and meets all of the other terms and conditions of the specific award.
-For more complete information about requirements governing University of Pittsburgh academic scholarships click here.
+University of Pittsburgh academic scholarships may range in value from $2,000 per year to full tuition and room and board and are generally available for eight full time undergraduate terms, provided the recipient maintains a 3.0 GPA and meets all of the other terms and conditions of the specific award.
+Learn more about requirements governing University of Pittsburgh academic scholarships.

 When do I find out?